I-25 & Broadway station

-I-25 & Broadway station (sometimes stylized as I-25•Broadway) is a three-platform RTD light rail station in Denver, Colorado, United States.
-Operating as part of the D, E, and H Lines, the station was opened on October 8, 1994, and is operated by the Regional Transportation District.
-As the name implies, the station is located at the interchange between Interstate 25 and Broadway in south-central Denver.
-It is the major transfer point for commuters traveling from Littleton and Englewood on the D Line to the Denver Technological Center on the E Line and Aurora on the H Line.
+I-25 & Broadway station (sometimes stylized as I-25•Broadway) is a three-platform RTD light rail station in Denver, Colorado.
+The station was opened on October 8, 1994, and is operated by the Regional Transportation District.
+It is currently served by the C, E, and T lines.

-I-25 & Broadway Station is becoming a focal point of a new transit-oriented development on the site of the old Gates Rubber Company factory, just south, east, and west of the station.
+As its name implies, the station is located at the interchange between Interstate 25 and South Broadway in south-central Denver.
+It is the final station shared by all lines southbound from 10th & Osage station, and is the designated transfer point for southbound passengers traveling to Englewood and Littleton on the C Line, and to the Denver Tech Center, Centennial, and Lone Tree on the E and T Lines.

+The station is typically served by the H Line, which is suspended as of September 2026 due to the Downtown Rail Reconstruction Project.
+The L Line, which is also suspended due to the project, is planned to be extended to the station.
+When service on the H and L Lines is restored, the station will serve as the southern terminus of the L Line, and will resume being the designated transfer point for southbound passengers traveling to Aurora on the H Line.